 The Strategies web development team were confronted with a number of issues not least how to build a website that would contain tens of millions of electronic components and parts yet still provide a rapid and powerful search engine function.
 It was eventually decided that a combination of both Mongo DB and Elastic Search were the best technologies to utilise and the team went ahead planning the software development and hosting required to maintain and power such a large and complex website.

 Whilst the technology planning progressed our web design team produced a unique design for the new website.
-The establish EDS brand was extended with new colours for EDI and a fresh and intuitive design was produced to underpin the technological work that was already underway.
+The established EDS brand was extended with new colours for EDI and a fresh and intuitive design was produced to underpin the technological work that was already underway.

 What we did for ED Inventory